MariaDB4j/MariaDB4j/README.md

 ----
 The MariaDB native binaries are in the MariaDB4j-DB-win*/linux*/mac*.JARs on which the main MariaDB4j JAR depends on by Maven transitive dependencies and, by default, are extracted from the classpath to a temporary base directory on the fly, then started by Java.

 An example of this can be found in the source tree, in [`MariaDB4jSampleTutorialTest.java`](https://github.com/vorburger/MariaDB4j/blob/master/mariaDB4j/src/test/java/ch/vorburger/mariadb4j/tests/MariaDB4jSampleTutorialTest.java).
+Basically, you can simply:

 1. Install the database with a particular configuration, using short-cut:
 ```java